Kinetic warfare

-This use was noted by news media: "'Kinetic military action' is still hell" and "Kinetic Military Action No More".

-U.S. Department of Defense used "kinetic operations" on a webpage about "Operation Inherent Resolve".
+In 2019, U.S. Department of Defense used "kinetic operations" on a webpage about Operation Inherent Resolve.
 It contained an interactive graphic titled "AIRSTRIKES IN IRAQ AND SYRIA" and captioned "... operations related to ISIL since kinetic operations started on Aug.
 8, 2014 ...".

-On February 11, 2015, President Obama used "kinetic strike" in a letter to Congress.
-He wanted, among other things, Congress to "authorize the use of U.S. forces [against ISIL] in ... [ground] missions to enable kinetic strikes".
+On February 11, 2015, President Obama wrote in a letter to Congress that he wanted Congress to "authorize the use of U.S. forces [against ISIL] in ... [ground] missions to enable kinetic strikes".
 The phrase was not used in the draft resolution proposed to Congress.

 On December 2, 2015, Secretary of State John Kerry spoke after attending a series of NATO meetings in Brussels, “There are various ways in which countries can contribute; they don’t necessarily have to be troops, engaged in kinetic action.
 There are medical facilities, there are other assets that can be deployed, there is intelligence gathering.”

-Much earlier, "kinetic" had appeared as a retronymic euphemism for a military attack in Bush at War, a 2002 book by Bob Woodward.
+On February 13, 2024, the United States Government Accountability Office issued a report regarding the law of armed conflict in kinetic warfare, stating that "Since 2012, AFRICOM and CENTCOM have conducted thousands of kinetic strikes.
+Such strikes must comply with the law of war."

+Secretary Donald Rumsfeld among others used the words "kinetic" and "non-kinetic" often.